danielhdev/danielhdev/README.md

 - ⚡ Combining fast web technologies with cool looks that sell.
 - ⚡ Please check out my [website]!
+- ⚡ Trying to improve my UI & interactive animation skills with every project.
+- ⚡ Helping out developers with their portfolio designs.
+- ⚡ Ask me about CSS/ Tailwind CSS
-- ⚡ I can design and code a nice UI for any open source project that needs one, just hook me up!
+- ⚡ <b>I can design and code a nice UI for any open source project that needs one, just hook me up!</b>

 ### Connect with me: